ta-web-paris/simple-rest-lab/README.md

 ### `DELETE /api/books/:bookId`

-Remove the book of id _:bookId_.
+Remove the book of id `bookId`.
 Do not send anything (you still need to send the right HTTP code).

 ### `PATCH /api/books/:bookId`